open-component-model/ocm/pkg/contexts/ocm/utils/localize/README.md

   references to specify the resource whose image reference is used as basis for the substituted value.

-  This specification is intended to be stored as part of a resource artifact in a component version which is then used to apply it.
+  This specification is intended to be stored as part of a resource artefact in a component version which is then used to apply it.
 Thereby the contained relative [resource reference](../../../../../docs/ocm/model.md#resource-reference) are evaluated against the component version containing the specification to resolve